 What do I need to do to prepare for GA4?

-First, it is critical to note that data in GA4 is not retroactive.
-This means you won’t be able to look back past the day you install the new GA4 instance.
-Here are some things to do to prepare for the eventual switchover.
+First, it’s critical to note that data in GA4 is not retroactive.
+This means you won’t be able to look back at data from before the day you install the new GA4 instance.
+Here are some things to do to prepare for the eventual switchover: